autopilot-rs/autopy-legacy/README.markdown

 ### Controlling the Mouse

 Pydroid includes a number of functions for controlling the mouse.
-For a full list, consult the (API Reference)[http://msanders.com/pydroid/documentation/api-reference/mouse.html].
+For a full list, consult the [API Reference](http://msanders.com/pydroid/documentation/api-reference/mouse.html).
 This short tutorial, however, only gives you a taste of two: `pydroid.mouse.move()` and `pydroid.mouse.smooth_move()`.
 These functions do exactly what they seem; for instance, to immediately "teleport" the mouse to the top left corner of the screen:

 	>>> import pydroid
 	>>> pydroid.mouse.move(1, 1)